grab/engineering-blog/_posts/2019-05-28-connecting-the-invisibles-to-design-seamless-experiences.md

 For example, placing an order on GrabFood requires much more work than sending information to the merchant through the Grab app.
 How might Grab

 *   allocate drivers effectively,
-*   support unhappy paths with our customer support team,
+*   support unhappy paths with our consumer support team,
 *   resolve discrepancies in our operations teams, and
 *   store this data in a system that can continue to expand for future uses to come?